The Best Road Running Shoes of 2023

 Best for Bouncy Boost: Skechers GOrun Alpha Tempo

 Best for Plush Stability: Puma ForeverRun Nitro

 Best Combo of Cushioning and Connection: Topo Cyclone 2

 Best for Comfort Junkies: Asics Gel-Nimbus 25

 How We Test

-To test running shoes, we begin by researching every brand’s upcoming offerings for the season.
-We wind up with samples of the models that are most promising—not just for us, but for 25 testers that range in age, ability, running form, geographical location, terrain, and preferred shoe types.
-We try to put each tester in models from within the same category (all cushioned, long run trainers, or all road racing shoes) so everyone can test apples-to-apples.
+To test running shoes, we begin by researching every brand’s upcoming offerings for the coming season.
+We wind up with dozens of samples of the models (85 this season) that are most promising—not just for us, but for 25 testers that range in age, ability, running form, geographical location, terrain, and preferred shoe types.
+We try to put each tester in models from within the same category (all rugged, backcountry trail shoes, or all road-to-trail crossovers) so everyone can test apples-to-apples.